Mischa Bredewold

 Starting racing in 2017 as a junior, the early part of her career was heavily disrupted when she was hit by a truck while training for the Dutch junior team prior to the 2018 UCI Road World Championships.
-Despite three broken vertebrae, six broken ribs, a broken pelvis, and a serious brain injury - Bredewold made a full recovery, and joined the professional peloton in 2020 with NXTG Racing.
+Despite three broken vertebrae, six broken ribs, a broken pelvis, and a serious brain injury – Bredewold made a full recovery, and joined the professional peloton in 2020 with NXTG Racing.

 Signing for Parkhotel Valkenburg for the 2021 season, her best result of the year was the young riders classification at the Baloise Ladies Tour, with three other top 5 finishes in the young riders classifications at other races.

 In 2022, she finished 3rd in the under 23 category at the Dutch National Time Trial Championships, as well as 3rd in the under 23 category European Road Championships Mixed Relay Team Time Trial.
 In her first Grand Tour, Bredewold came second in the young riders classification at the Tour de France Femmes, five minutes behind Shirin van Anrooij.
 She finished the race 21st overall.
 Bredewold then won the À travers les Hauts-de-France later that year.

-In September 2022, it was announced that both Bredewold and Femke Markus would join SD Worx from 2023, signing a two year deal.